 I even pleaded to the stylist that gave me a Deva cut about my struggles with volume and she basically told me unless I was willing to lose A LOT of length, there really wasn't much I could do in that area.
 My hair is too fine and thin.

-So I have now been following the curly girl method for 2 years and wearing my hair curly for even longer and I’ve figured out that my hair likes and dislikes, and the best methods that work with and not against my fine curly hair.
+So I have now been following the curly girl method for over 3 years and wearing my hair curly for even longer and I've figured out that my hair likes and dislikes, and the best methods that work with and not against my fine curly hair.

 Product tips for fine curly hair

 Here are my tips for products for fine curly hair: